ander1044/Get_Next_Line/README.md

 # Get_Next_Line
-GNL is a function that returns a line read from a file descriptor in C-Language.
+GNL (getline system built function)is a function that returns a line read from a file descriptor in C-Language.

 # The function does the following:
 1. Extracts character up to the terminator('\n').